codingphun/amazon-sagemaker-workshop/NotebookCreation/README.md

 1. Choose **+Create Bucket**

-1. Provide a globally unique name for your bucket such as `smworkshop-firstname-lastname`.
+1. Provide a globally unique name for your bucket such as `sagemaker-workshop-firstname-lastname`.

 1. Select the Region you've chosen to use for this workshop from the dropdown.